Frequently Asked Questions

 What is coronavirus?

 Coronaviruses are a large family of viruses, some causing respiratory illness in people and others circulating among animals.
 Rarely, animal coronaviruses can evolve and infect people and then spread between people.
 Previous coronavirus outbreaks have included severe acute respiratory syndrome (SARS) and Middle East Respiratory Syndrome (MERS).
-While the progression of COVID-19 is still emerging, the Centers for Disease Control and Prevention (CDC) is reporting that the immediate health risk of being exposed to this virus is still low for most Americans, but as the outbreak expands, that risk will increase.
-Because this is an emerging, rapidly evolving situation, the CDC will provide updated information as it becomes available, including any changes in the risk assessment.
+The Centers for Disease Control and Prevention (CDC) is reporting that being exposed to this virus poses a serious public health risk.
+Because this is a rapidly evolving situation, the CDC is providing updated information as it becomes available, including any changes in the risk assessment.

 How does it spread?

 Although we have a lot to learn about this virus, it is currently believed that it spreads like other respiratory viruses — by people with the infection coughing and sneezing.
 These droplets are inhaled by other people or moved to the eyes, nose or mouth by contaminated hands.
 Some people without symptoms (i.e. asymptomatic) are able to spread the virus.